Seattle Starbucks stores join 3-day strike as union fight intensifies

 The action will be the longest strike in the history of Starbucks Workers United, which marked its one-year anniversary last Friday.
 Last month, eight Washington stores, including the Fifth and Pike location, joined 110 U.S. stores for a one-day walkout on Starbucks’ annual Red Cup Day, when the company gives reusable cups to customers who order a holiday drink.

-“We demand that Starbucks and Howard Schultz put an end to union-busting immediately, show up to the bargaining table in good faith and protect the lives of the employees they claim to care so much about,” said Katie Merritt, shift supervisor at the Madison Park store.
+“We demand that Starbucks and (CEO) Howard Schultz put an end to union-busting immediately, show up to the bargaining table in good faith and protect the lives of the employees they claim to care so much about,” said Katie Merritt, shift supervisor at the Madison Park store.

 Starbucks spokesperson Andrew Trull said the workers’ claims that Starbucks has targeted unionized stores for closure and refused to bargain in good faith are misleading.
 The work stoppages, he said, disrupt the “Starbucks experience.”